Stern College for Women: History

 SCW opened in September 1954 with an incoming class of 32 students.
 The school was named in honor of Emanuel and Caroline Stern, the parents of Max Stern, who was a major contributor to the building of the college.
-SCW was founded as a response to YU’s post-WWII goals within the Orthodox Jewish community, one of which was to expand the impact of Orthodox Judaism on the greater American Jewish community Between 1945-1954, YU also opened a medical school, and graduate schools for Jewish social work, education, and psychology, as well as a community service department.
+SCW was founded as a response to YU’s post-WWII goals within the Orthodox Jewish community, one of which was to expand the impact of Orthodox Judaism on the greater American Jewish community Between 1945–1954, YU also opened a medical school, and graduate schools for Jewish social work, education, and psychology, as well as a community service department.
 Enrollment in SCW quickly grew to 500 students as the school offered diverse programs, which met the educational needs of students from different religious backgrounds.
 In the early years, the majority of students’ career goal was to be a school teacher, thus making it easy to develop a curriculum.

 Karen Bacon, a 1964 graduate of SCW who had earned a PhD in microbiology from UCLA and worked as an assistant professor of biology at UCLA, was appointed the dean of SCW in 1977.
 She was the first woman to hold the position.
 In 1977, shortly after Rabbi Norman Lamm was appointed the president of YU, the administration worked to develop a more intensive, text-based Jewish studies program for SCW, including creating a Beit Midrash (Jewish study hall).
 On October 11, 1977, Rabbi Joseph Dov Soloveitchik delivered the introductory shiur (lecture) to inaugurate the program.
-In 1980, SCW restructured its Jewish studies department in an effort to offer students the opportunity to study classical Jewish texts.
+In 1980, SCW restructured its Jewish studies department to offer students the opportunity to study classical Jewish texts.
 In 1987, the Sy Syms School of Business (since renamed Syms School of Business) was established.

 In 2001, the Graduate Program in Advanced Talmudic Studies (GPATS) was established.
 The program offers high-level Torah study, and graduates move on to serve as scholars in communities and schools in the United States and Israel.
 As of 2019, there are 977 students enrolled in SCW and 187 in the Syms School of Business.